4wardAerial/Python_Text_Adventure/README.md

 ### What?
 A game?

 Ok, calling it a game might be an exaggeration.
 This is just a small side project made by me to learn a bit more about python and GitHub.
-I decided on a small game because I've already tried multiple times to do it before (on C++) but either failed or just abandoned it, so now I've commited myself to actually finish it for once, hence this repository: *I wanted to get serious*.
+I decided on a small game because I've already tried multiple times to do it before (on C++) but either failed or just abandoned it midway through, so now I've commited myself to actually finish it for once, hence this repository: *I wanted to get serious*.

 ---